SambhavG/blog/src/posts/bend.md

 ## Goal
 I'm going to try to implement a function which multiplies two matrices.
 ## Attempt 1: Lists
 The first thing I tried was to naturally represent my vectors and matrices as lists and lists of lists respectively.
 This has a big problem.
 In Bend, Lists are linked lists.
-Each list is just the first number and a reference to the rest of the list.
+Each list is just a head (the first number) and a reference to the rest of the list.
 To compute the dot product of two equal length lists, we'd compute:
 ```python
 def dot(v1, v2):
 	match v1: